GustavoAle/xbasecmd/README.md

 hbmk2 main.prg
 ```

-It generate de executable 'main', if you want to compile to C first just do:
+It generate de executable `main`, if you want to compile to C first just do:
 ```
 harbour main.prg
 ```